Edit Blog Post

 We visited the Garden of Gethsemane

 just after closing time when a kind guard let us in.
 Looking at those 2,000 plus year old olive trees

-was surreal, knowing that the Lord was betrayed and arrested on
+was surreal, knowing that the Lord was betrayed

 Gee about to enter Damascus Gate.

 One of several gates we use to enter the Old City.